yoga sequence

 As outlined in Patanjali’s Yoga Sutras, Pranayama is the fourth limb of yoga.
 It posits that controlling the breath allows us to control the mind.
 The term “Pranayama” is derived from “Prana” (life force or breath) and “Ayama” (extension or control), thus translating to the “extension or control of breath.”
 This practice regulates the flow of energy (Prana) through the body’s energy channels (Nadis).
 As Prana flows through the chakras (energy centers), it revitalizes the entire being.
 You can explore the intricacies of Pranayama during a 200 hour yoga teacher training course in Rishikesh at Gurukul Yogashala.

-Pranayama techniques are often categorized by their effects: heating, cooling, and balancing.
+Pranayama techniques are often categorized by their effects: heating, cooling and balancing.
 Each category encompasses various specific practices.
-Regardless of the specific Pranayama technique, the core phases of Puraka, Kumbhaka, and Rechaka are typically involved.
+Regardless of the specific benefits of Pranayama technique, the core phases of Puraka, Kumbhaka and Rechaka are typically involved.

 Benefits of Pranayama Breathing Practices